COVID-19 Update: This initiative continues with some modifications to engagement activities.

 - 3847 Lawrence Avenue East*

 - Scarlettwood Court, 58 Waterton Road*

-At each site, LEAF and Park People worked together to initiate Tree Care Teams.
-The teams operate differently at each property, but are generally made up of tenants, staff and other local residents interested in helping the trees thrive.
+At each site, we work with tenants and site staff to initiate Tree Care Teams.
+The teams operate differently at each property, but are generally made up of tenants that are interested in helping the trees thrive.

 Each team receives specialized, hands-on training from LEAF about proper tree care along with resources to help them carry out their stewardship efforts with confidence.
 The main responsibilities of the teams include regular watering, keeping tree bases free from weeds and mulching the trees when needed.

 We work with the Tree Care Teams to host fun and educational community events that celebrate the trees and the people that help care for them.
 “A key benefit to me is that this project was able to bring the community together through the tree care parties that were held, which got tenants out and engaging with each other while caring for the trees! “ – Tree Care Team member

 * The supply and installation of large caliper trees is provided by the City of Toronto.

 Another way this project supports TCH tenants in greening their communities is by offering free native shrubs that can be planted on TCH properties, in or along the fence lines of community gardens and in garden beds alongside buildings.
 Applications for shrub request are opened annually in the spring.
 Tenants can request the shrubs through LEAF and LEAF staff will provide training on proper planting and care.
 The requests are reviewed by Landscape Design and Community Safety at TCH.
 Once approved, LEAF delivers the shrubs for tenants to plant themselves.